kirkbrunson/Devops-Notes/Readme.md

 ---

 Congrats!
-You've reached the end Intro to DevOps.
+You've reached the end of Intro to DevOps.
 Be sure to continue learning by checking out the resources in the [course wiki][17].